reergymerej/elm-todo/README.md

 Now we're setting `model.text` by the input (and vice versa) and using it to set the name for the next task.  `enter` doesn't do anything, though, since we don't have a proper form.

+ref:git:074fcd8

+Handling onEnter turns out to be more difficult that expected.
+For now, we're just going to move the inputs around.

+We need to show two different states for the items, todo and done.
+For now, let's just print it in text.